aliceriot/CryptoPals/set1/Python/ex04/README.md

 lists (for words with no definition), and then finally, if our string had real words in it, we add it to an array called goodstring.

 Great!
-This gives us an answer.
+This gives us an answer, hooray!